Fechuli/CS50x_2023_Introduction_to_Computer_Science/Weekly_8_HTML_CSS_JavaScript/Problem_Set_8/Explanation.md

 The project contains a small css file that contains a few lines of code.
 I used the * selector to change the font family of all my writing in Montserrat.
 I retrieved the font at [Google Font](https://fonts.google.com/) and imported it into the first line of the .css file.

+There is some script in javascript.
+Simple stuff.
+I thought about the background of the page changing and a nice alert when my face is clicked.

 The page is about me so there is pretty much the basic information that is in most portfolios.